 In the 40-year history of the nation of Zambia, this was not always the case.
 At the time of its independence in 1964, the country experienced impressive economic growth primarily because of extensive copper and cobalt holdings.
 For 15 years, the economy expanded and wages increased.
 Of course, not everyone benefited equally.
 White mine owners still controlled much of the wealth, but a middle class was developing.
 Like all economic changes, it came in fits and spurts, but growth for Zambians was occurring.

 This began to change in the 1980s.
-Kenneth Kaunda, Zambia’s first president, decided that the government must gain a greater control over privately-held industry.
+Kenneth Kaunda, Zambia’s first president, decided that the government must gain a greater control over privately held industry.
 Unlike the current situation in President Robert Mugabe’s Zimbabwe, Kaunda did not simply declare that the government now owned various industries.
-The Zambian government, to its credit, did reimburse the owners of those who were forced to sell 51% of the company to the government.
+The Zambian government, to its credit, did reimburse the owners of those who were forced to sell 51 percent of the company to the government.
 In some cases, the compensation was quite generous.

 But a true redistribution did not occur and equity promises of the government were not fulfilled.
 What did develop were widespread corruption, market inefficiencies and the departure of foreign capital.
 Few companies will invest their money in a country in which they could suddenly be made a minority shareholder at the declaration of the government, even if they are compensated.